Skip to content

 Authenticate with Planet services

 The SDK provides the auth.Auth class for managing authentication information.
-This module can be used to obtain authentication information from username and password with Auth.from_login().
+This module can be used to obtain authentication information from the username and password with Auth.from_login().
 Additionally, it can be created with the API key obtained directly from the Planet account site with Auth.from_key(<API_KEY>).

 import getpass